raspberrypilearning/flatgame/en/step_2.md

 - What about larger things like furniture, or if you can go outdoors - plants and trees
 --- /task ---

+## No camera?
+No problem!

 You can use the following pictures if you don't have a camera, or create some of your own in the paint editor in Scratch!

 --- task ---
-To use the images in the Drive folder, just [follow this link](https://drive.google.com/drive/folders/1zZ06mkskqer21uXyxuO8Hht9szpn9cYc){:target="_blank"} and click `Download all` at the top right of the window that opens.
+1. To use the images in the Drive folder, just [follow this link](https://drive.google.com/drive/folders/1zZ06mkskqer21uXyxuO8Hht9szpn9cYc){:target="_blank"} and click `Download all` at the top right of the window that opens.
 ![Google Drive folder named flatgame with two subfolders, Textures and Things, and a download all button.](images/downloadall.png)
 --- /task ---

 --- task ---

-In the popup window, choose the folder you want to save the images to - something easy to get back to, like `Downloads`or `Documents` is good.
+2. In the popup window, choose the folder you want to save the images to - something easy to get back to, like `Downloads`or `Documents` is good.
 Call the file `flatgame` and cilck `Save`.
 ![Save dialogue window on macOS showing the filename "grass" being entered, with the Downloads folder selected as the destination.](images/popupsave.png)
 --- /task ---

 In the next step, upload your artwork to Scratch!